martin0310/Deep_Learning_CCU_2023_Spring/README.md

 * Autonomous driving - Car detection
   * Use object detection on a car detection dataset
   * Deal with bounding boxes

+## HW6
+* Building your Recurrent Neural Network - Step by Step